 Services for Blind and Visually Impaired provides those services necessary to help people with visual loss to enter, re-enter, or maintain employment.
 Most services are provided without charge to the referred individual as the Services for Blind and Visually Impaired Program is supported by your State and Federal tax dollars.

-The Program for the Deaf and Heard of Hearing provides leadership and direction in serving persons who are deaf and hard of hearing; reviews, updates and implements the state plan for the deaf and hard of hearing; participates in the screening of sign language interpreters and maintains a list and fee schedule of screened and certified interpreters; provides technical assistance to state and private agencies on request in order to ensure accessibility for deaf and hard of hearing people; assists in development of legislation affecting deaf and hard of hearing people in the state as approved by the state board of education; works with the NH Registry of Interpreters for the Deaf, the NH Association of the Deaf, NH Hearing Loss Group and any other consumer group as needed to ensure quality services for deaf and hard of hearing; and serves as an information and referral source for the state on the subject of deafness and hearing loss.
+The Program for the Deaf and Hard of Hearing provides leadership and direction in serving persons who are deaf and hard of hearing; reviews, updates, and implements the state plan for the deaf and hard of hearing; participates in the screening of sign language interpreters, and maintains a list and fee schedule of screened and certified interpreters; provides technical assistance to state and private agencies on request in order to ensure accessibility for deaf and hard of hearing people; assists in development of legislation affecting deaf and hard of hearing people in the state as approved by the state board of education; works with the NH Registry of Interpreters for the Deaf, the NH Association of the Deaf, NH Hearing Loss Group, and any other consumer group as needed to ensure quality services for deaf and hard of hearing; and serves as an information and referral source for the state on the subject of deafness and hearing loss.

 For many Americans with disabilities, Independent Living means freedom - the freedom to make choices in their lives taking an active part in daily living at home and in the community, which some people take for granted, can be difficult for a person with a significant disability.

 Independent Living programs can help overcome barriers; especially those that impede a person's ability to pursue activities of his/her own choice.

 A variety of services are available in New Hampshire to assist people with disabilities in achieving their personal life choices and goals.